Raspberry Pi Usage Instructions

 r0/r90/r180/r270

-optional no parameters required: set the display and touch direction of the TFT, default is 90 degrees, optional values are 0,90,180,270 (only one configuration can be added) -
+optional no parameter required: Sets the display and touch orientation of the TFT, default is 90 degrees, options are 0, 90, 180, 270 (only one configuration can be added). -

 Example: